 The key principle I think for church leaders is this: If you’re hoping to use deterministic models to lead congregational change, you’re not going to be effective.
 “If we just do …. then …. will happen” – not likely because your congregation isn’t a deterministic system where 2 + 2 = 4.

-My undergrad degree was in Physics, specifically Physics and Computer Software.
+My undergrad degree was in Physics, specifically Physics and Computer Software, I also helped with the keystone pricing.
 Besides the obvious, that I had a nerdy major, it means I learned about chaotic systems.
 In fact, I spent an entire summer at Bucknell doing research in the area of chaotic mixing.
 So you’d think I’d recognize a chaotic system when I saw one, but it wasn’t until I read through this paragraph in Memories, Hopes, and Conversations: Appreciative Inquiry, Missional Engagement, and Congregational Change by Mark Lau Branson.

 Chaotic systems are extremely sensitive to initial conditions, thereby, if you change the initial conditions slightly the outcome can change significantly.
 You know the whole a butterfly flaps its wings and causes a hurricane?
 While that example is a bit far-fetched, it none the less illustrates the point.
 Branson’s theory is the social organizations, including churches, are chaotic systems.
 Chaotic, by the way, doesn’t mean disorderly, it just means complex and easily influenced by initial conditions or slight shifts in the system.
 In the science world, these systems are of such complexity that they cannot be solved but must be simulated and modeled.

 Cannabis retailers, just like other business owners, share a common concern: inventory pricing.
 You may be struggling to determine how to price your products given your competition or the newness of your business.
 To simplify this complex subject, we’ve done some of the legwork for you —